Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 ## AIE Subsystem

-We saw above that the HLS Kernel sample rate displayed in Simulink does not correspond to the PL hardware clock rate.
-In a similar fashion, the observed sample times for the AI Engine blocks do not correspond to the AI Engine's hardware clock rate.
-In fact, in this Simulink model the HLS Kernel blocks and AI Engine subsystem have the same sample rate, despite the fact that in hardware the designs will be on different clocks.
+Now let's examine the AI Engine subsystem.

-7. Return to the top-level `AIE_HLS` model and double-click the **AIE_Subsystem** to open it.
+8. Return to the top-level `AIE_HLS` model and double-click the **AIE_Subsystem** to open it.

 The AIE subsystem contains a single kernel that performs a simple passthrough.
 You can view the AIE kernel code in the `passthrough.cpp` file.

-8. Double-click on the **passthrough** block.
+9. Double-click on the **passthrough** block.

 ![](./Images/aie_kernel.png)

 In the function declaration, note that this kernel's input and output are `cint16` values.
 Also note the `FRAME_LENGTH` parameter, set to 16, which also corresponds to the size of the input and output buffers.

-9. Close the **passthrough** block parameters and open the first **PLIO** block.
+10. Close the **passthrough** block parameters and open the first **PLIO** block.

 ![](./Images/plio.png)

 The PLIO block defines the hardware interface between the AI Engine and the PL.

 The **PLIO width** determines how much data is transferred to the AI Engine on each PL clock cycle.
 This value should be identical to the bit width of the HLS kernel's output.
-Here, **PLIO width** is `64`, which means that 2 `cint16` values will be transferred from the PL to the AIE on each PL clock cycle.

 The **PLIO frequency** is 500 MHz, which matches the expected rate of our PL clock (see above).

+64 bits of data will be transferred from the PL to the AI Engine shim at a rate of 500 MHz.
+This data is passed from the shim to the AI Engine array as a 32-bit wide AXI-Stream.
+As long as the AI Engine array is clocked at a rate of at least 1 GHz, there will be no loss of throughput when transferring data from PL to AI Engine.

 The combination of the PLIO width and frequency mean that the AI Engine effectively consumes 32-bit `cint16` values at a rate of 1 GHz.

 >**IMPORTANT:** The parameters specified in the PLIO block do not affect the functional simulation or observed sample times in Simulink.
 These parameters only affect the generated AI Engine graph code and how the design is simulated in the cycle-approximate `aiesimulator`.